Kathy Kenwright, M.S., Program Director

 The College of Health Professions offers a Master of Science in Clinical Laboratory Sciences designed for students who have earned a Bachelor of Science degree in biology or chemistry and desire to enter a career in the clinical laboratory.
 The program provides the necessary educational experiences for the student to qualify for certification as a medical technologist/medical laboratory scientist by national examination and to apply for a Tennessee license to practice as a clinical laboratory professional.
 Graduates achieve entry-level competency in laboratory sciences as well as acquire additional, graduate-level skills in problem solving, management, communication and clinical correlation.

 The program is a full-time, 24 month advanced practice course of study which begins in August of each year.
 Students earn a BS degree in biology or chemistry at other colleges or universities and then complete two years of professional coursework on the Memphis campus of the University of Tennessee Health Science Center.
 Master’s level courses, taken with the BS in Medical Laboratory Science students, have higher level course learning objectives to improve the learner’s critical thinking and problem solving skills.
-To achieve these objectives, graduate students have additional assignments in these combined courses including clinical rotations.
+To achieve these objectives, graduate students have additional assignments in these combined course including clinical rotations.
 These assignments will include, but are not limited to, additional reading assignments, essay test questions, journal critiques, case study presentations, research papers and independent learning assignments.

-During the spring term of the second year, graduate students begin mentored work with a faculty mentor on a Master’s Level Research Project which is written in a format suitable for publication in a clinical journal.
+During the spring term of the second year, graduate students begin mentored work with a faculty mentor on a Master’s Level Research Project is written in a format suitable for publication in a clinical journal.
 Projects are presented to faculty and students upon completion.

 Advance Practice Track